itsgitz/madam.v2/README.md

 #### 1. Docker (Recommended)

-* Just run the `make run` command on your Linux terminal.
+* Just run the `make install` command on your Linux terminal.
 If your operating system is Windows, I suggest you to using Git Bash terminal or Windows Subsystem Linux
 * Access your application using Web Browser to http://127.0.0.1:8080

 #### 2. Web Server